 A telescoping CB antenna is commonly used with handheld CB radios (such as the Uniden walkie-talkie type) and other portable CB radios.
 These stainless steel antennas have telescoping sections that extend when needed and fold up short when not in use.
 A telescoping antenna is also a low-profile option for vehicle use.

-CB radio systems are allowed to transmit between 26 MHz and 27 MHz with a range of seven miles.
-Since CB radios are designed to talk to each other, they are limited to 40 CB channels specified by the FCC (some models also include UHF and ham radio frequencies).
-The maximum allowed power for a CB radio is four watts; however, a high-performance CB antenna can increase the power and range of the CB base unit.
+CB radio systems are allowed to transmit in a frequency range between 26 MHz and 27 MHz on forty CB channels specified by the FCC (some models also include UHF and ham radio frequencies).
+The maximum power allowed for a CB radio is four watts, so the antenna is really important for maximizing the range and the quality of your reception.
+As you’re evaluating the CB antennas on the market, consider these important criteria.

 Most buyers are looking for a quality antenna within a reasonable budget.
 CB antenna prices vary based on the type, length, and brand of the antenna.
 So, how much does a CB antenna cost?

 Your vehicle’s roof, bumper, trunk, hood channel, or mirror bars are all good places to mount a CB antenna.
-Some locations are better than others, and your choice will depend on your type of vehicle, model of radio, and preferred antenna.
+Your choice will depend on your type of vehicle, model of radio, and preferred antenna.
 For optimal performance, the antenna should be mounted on the highest point possible, and the coil must be fixed above the roofline.
 Every antenna must also be fully grounded with a connector to the chassis of your vehicle.
-For vehicles that do not have a metal roof panel or offer enough space for grounding, NGP antennas are suitable.
+For vehicles that do not have a metal roof panel or offer enough space for grounding, no ground plane (NGP) antennas are the best option.

 Antenna Mount Size